BTran3706/2D-Unity-Endless-Runner-Game/README.md

-# 2D Unity Game With C# Scripts insipired by the endless runner concept
+# Individual School Project where I made a 2D Unity Game with C# Scripts insipired by the endless runner concept